-From within the back bedroom of a little yellow house..........beneath the ghetto gloom of a Northern England ex mining area, psychedelic soul artist, Jilly Riley, poetically fuses colours of funk, blues, rock, world soul and more recently, hip hop...... creating a heterogeneous stew of unique musical flavour, to which her killer, soulful vocals are the kick ass dumplings.
+From within the back bedroom of a little yellow house..........beneath the ghetto gloom of a Northern England ex mining area, alternative soul artist, Jilly Riley, poetically fuses colours of funk, blues, rock, world, surf pop, hip hop and psychedelic soul...... creating a heterogeneous stew of unique musical flavour, to which her killer, soulful vocals are the kick ass dumplings.
 Rooted in love, with a healthy dollop of activism, her musical goulash oozes juices of passion, liberation and equality.

 You could pretty much say that Jilly was born on the road and grew up on it, beginning her journey in Wakefield on 21st March 1982.
 Living here there and everywhere, always on the move, from house to house, to farm, to pub, to caravan, to house 16 TIMES, during which music became a much loved travelling companion.
 From age 6 Jilly has been playing music, writing her first song at just 8 and from 11 years of age began developing a personal playing technique on guitar and a quirky method of creating rhythm, bashing away on pots, pans and a biscuit tin filled with dried rice!
 Musical advancement came soon after becoming well accomplished in the art of tape recording before her teens, able to splice cassette tapes and make loop recordings using samples from old dance and hip hop tapes.
 Early recordings of entire compositions were made using the tape to tape method of sitting two ghetto blasters side by side, her own and occasionally her brother's, usually involving an act of bribery or pure stealth, but more often than not, the ghetto blaster of best friend and co musician Sarah Priestley.
 During a period of four years the duo created full albums, album art and promotional posters, a huge part of Jilly's personal development as a musician and artist.
 During high school years and well in to her 20's Jilly formed and performed with several bands and as a solo artist from age 13, experimenting in metal, funk, blues, hip hop, soul and psychedelic rock........the explanation for her multifarious broth of musical creation!